 No matter what VPN protocol you want to use, our cross-platform compatible VPN applications have got you covered.
 What’s more, we designed them to be extremely user-friendly too.

-We don’t want you to feel any pressure, so we more than welcome you to test-drive our VPN services free of charge for 24 hours before making any commitment.
+We don’t want you to feel any pressure, so we more than welcome you to test-drive our VPN services free of charge before making any commitment.
 Don’t worry – you don’t need to give out any credit card details

 Plus, once you do become a CactusVPN user, we’ve got your back with a 30-day money-back guarantee in case the service doesn’t work as it should.